SCENEFORGE: Enhancing 3D-text alignment with Structured Scene Compositions: Experiments

 \emph{Comparison with prior works.} All three \textsc{SceneForge} variants surpass previous non-ensemble methods (ULIP-2~\citep{ulip}, TAMM~\citep{tamm}, MixCon3D~\citep{mixcon}) on every dataset.
 Moreover, \emph{\textsc{SF}-Uni3D} outperforms OmniBind~\citep{omnibind}, the strongest published ensemble, despite using a \emph{single} model: on the LVIS–ModelNet–ScanObjNN–ScanNet quartet it achieves absolute top-1 margins of \(+0.7\), \(+1.6\), \(+0.5\) and \(+3.1\) pp, respectively.
 These results underscore that structured multi-object augmentation offers a more inference-efficient strategy for enhancing representations than costly ensemble methods.

 \emph{Why do multi-object compositions enhance single-object classification?} While it might initially appear counterintuitive, training with multi-object compositions fosters improved representations that benefit single-object recognition tasks.
 This phenomenon aligns with established findings in representation learning literature, particularly in image classification, where multi-sample augmentations (e.g., CutMix, MixUp) are known to induce smoother decision boundaries and promote robust generalization by exposing models to more diverse feature combinations.
 Analogously, in our structured 3D scene compositions, the increased complexity and relational context implicitly regularize the learned representations, facilitating the emergence of discriminative features resilient to variations in single-object scenarios encountered at inference.
+By analyzing the positive–negative similarity margins in zero-shot classification, we find that SF-variants yield larger margins over baselines, indicating stronger inter-class separation and more robust decision boundaries.
+We report the quantitative analysis in the supplementary material.